AARON STINNER: FOUNDER/FABRICATOR

 There is almost no style of riding that I haven’t attempted.
 While road and mountain riding take up most days, BMX and cross racing have played a huge role in the rider I’ve become.
 If it’s got two wheels, I’ve probably at least given it a shot.
 Over the past few years I’ve gravitated towards the ultra endurance side of mountain biking; there’s nothing quite like getting up at dawn and riding until dark.
 And it’s some damn fine peace and quiet.

 Fixing the aforementioned bike stuff has taken me from ‘repairing’ my own bikes to working with professional teams and the best shops as a mechanic and now to Stinner FW.
 I’m inordinately particular about what I’m riding and custom bikes are a natural outlet for this neurotic obsession with having everything just so.
-I can only spend so much time making my own bikes perfect, so now I can spend all day making our riders bikes just right.
-Now I’ve got my dream job!
+I can only spend so much time making my own bikes perfect, so now I can spend all day making our customers bikes just right.
+It’s my dream job!

 I met Aaron while racing for the University of California Santa Barbara collegiate cycling team.
 Turns out, we’re both picky about our bikes.
 We’ve spent the years we’ve known each other talking, riding, and now making bikes.
-This is the absolute best place to take what I know and make really cool bikes!
+This is the absolute best place to take what I know and make some damn fine bicycles.